Have you ever heard of the phrase "decision fatigue"?

 Get in early: Prioritise and schedule those important decisions for when you’re at your best - early in the day.

 Routine: There is value in routine.
 Think about it.
 Having a set time to get up, a set order for getting ready for work (such as shower first, then coffee), is only going to free up your cognitive capacity.
 You are removing the need to think about and decide what order to do things.

-Have you experienced decision fatigue from your wardrobe?
+Please GET IN TOUCH or leave me a comment, and let me know if you have experienced decision fatigue from your wardrobe?
 How do you overcome it?